If you are looking to use a financial adviser while you are working abroad, the first question you need to ask that expat adviser is:

 Whatever qualifications they may or may not have, this type of adviser is really just a financial product salesperson.
 They’re not advising you on anything – they’re just flogging stuff.

-They may claim to be ‘independent’ because they can offer products from a choice several different providers, but the reality is, choice of several providers or not, they are still relying on that provider to pay their (mostly upfront) commissions and because of that, the chances of the client’s interests being put before their own, are slim to the square route of zero.
+They may claim to be ‘independent’ because they can offer products from a choice several different providers, but the reality is, choice of several providers or not, they are still relying on that provider to pay their (mostly upfront) commissions and because of that, the chances of the client’s interests being put before their own, are skinny slim to the square route of a big, fat zero.

-This may also apply to advisers that work for firms that provide their own range of funds – even though they may not receive commissions directly, they are still being paid to sell that range and so by default, cannot be impartial.
+This may also apply to advisers that work for firms providing their own range of funds – even though they may not receive commissions directly, they are still being paid to sell that range and so by default, they cannot be impartial when advising a client to use these funds.

-This is what I experienced early on in my financial services career, but after I understood the implications, I chose to work in a different way.
+This is what I experienced early on in my financial services career, but after I understood the implications, I walked away and chose to work in a different way.

 In the offshore market, commission-based advisers are almost never required to disclose how much compensation they receive and a commission-based adviser that voluntarily declares the amount of commission received is as rare as rocking horse poo.